-Our school will ensure that all staff need are familiar with the local authority arrangements for whistleblowing and ensure they are aware that 3.3 of the local authority Whistleblowing policy states that where any concern relates to a safeguarding matter they must consult the Child Care Assessment Team who will in turn inform the Local Authority Designated Officer (LADO) for managing professional allegations for the Authority if required.
+Our school will ensure that all staff need are familiar with the local authority arrangements for whistleblowing.
+Staff should be aware that 3.3 of the local authority Whistleblowing policy states that where any concern relates to a safeguarding matter they must consult the Child Care Assessment Team who will in turn inform the Local

+Authority Designated Officer (LADO) who manages professional allegations/concerns if required.